-The primary method requires $V{\rm ID}$ on the RESET# pin only, and can be implemented either in-system or via programming equipment.
-Figure 2 shows the algorithms and Figure 20 shows the timing diagram.
+The primary method requires V{ID} on the RESET# pin only, and can be implemented either in-system or via programming equipment.
+Figure 2, on page 14 shows the algorithms and Figure 20, on page 39 shows the timing diagram.
 This method uses standard microprocessor bus cycle timing.
 For sector unprotect, all unprotected sectors must first be protected prior to the first sector unprotect write cycle.